AndypSheridan/hyperCube/README.md

 * The background CSS is copied from Riley Pearce on CodePen: https://codepen.io/riley-pearce/pen/OJWPjZM?fbclid=IwAR2HwzINeVhFg7-YQvFDV8Teh-IH6akXO9RY3uMTapRobDt-R9fJ6-GIMkY

-* The background image was found on Freepik.
+* The game canvas background image was found on Freepik.
 The attribution is on the game screen.
 The URL is "https://www.freepik.com/free-vector/cosmic-background-alien-planet-deserted-landscape-with-mountains_13924256.htm#query=game%20background&position=12&from_view=keyword"

 * The in-game music is freeware from Christopher at IndieGameMusic.com.